Party members & organisation

-Party membership might be in decline, yet most political parties remain membership organisations, and party members continue to be the principal source of candidates and officials.
+Party membership might be in decline, yet most political parties are membership organisations, and party members are the principal source of candidates and officials.
 Studying party memberships thus gives us precious insights into trends in political representation – though collaborating with parties on this is no easy task!

 Most of my work has focused on grassroots members of populist radical right (PRR) parties and their youth wings, as well as those of mainstream party youth wings.
 On the supply side, I have examined who party members are, why they join, and what their experiences are in these organisations.
 On the demand side, I have explored the recruitment and retention strategies of PRR parties.